 The current 22 joint programmes have been selected through a competitive and indepedent experts-reviewed process according to the requirements established in the SDG Fund Terms of Reference.
 Link with more information on the SDG Fundjoint programme selection process.

 As the largest ever contribution of a single country to the UN Development System for the achievement of MDGs, the MDG-F reached more than 9 million direct participants through 130 joint programmes in 50 countries.
 Its work was anchored in integrated, holistic approaches to development problems identified by national partners.
 In addition, the MDG-F established other thematic, advocacy, and knowledge partnerships to advance the MDGs.
 All this experience has been extensively evaluated and analyzed, and findings from this evaluation process are feeding the work of the new facility.
 Moreover, the SDGF’s Secretariat is sharing these findings with other development partners so as to inform other development initiatives, especially those rooted in joint and integrated programmes.

-The initial resources of the SDGF came primarily from a contribution of the Government of Spain to UNDP on behalf of the UN system.
-The SDG Fund is open also to other donors including national governments, aid agencies and private sector.
+The initial resources of the SDGF came primarily from a contribution of the Government of Spain to the UN system.
+Over 20 donors are already contributing to the SDG Fund´s programmes.
+The SDG Fund is open to other donors including national governments, aid agencies and private sector.

 The MDG Achievement Fund (MDG-F) evaluation and knowledge management strategies have produced valuable insights on development cooperation in the form of lessons learned, key findings, knowledge products, publications, and reports.
 All this knowledge has been compiled and is now accessible through the MDG-F’s website and online library.
 Disseminating and sharing the knowledge generated by the MDG-F with development aid practitioners and decision makers represents an important area of work for the SDGF’s team.